yantong1775/groundx-on-prem/README.md

 ## Create and Deploy to a New Amazon EKS Cluster

-This section describes how to create a new VPC and EKS cluster in AWS and deploy GroundX On-Prem to the EKS cluster.

 If you already have a Kubernetes cluster, including an existing AWS EKS cluster, you should follow the existing Kubernetes cluster [Quick Start guide](#deploy-to-an-existing-kubernetes-cluster).

 ### Create the VPC and EKS Cluster

-1. Create env.tfvars file
+1. Create env.tfvars file by copying the example file

 ```bash
 cp environment/aws/env.tfvars.example environment/aws/env.tfvars